jonaswong300/Intrusion-Detection-System-Simulation/readMe.txt

 1. replace [number of days] with a positive integer
 2. Events.txt can be replaced by the name of the file that contains event data
 3. Stats.txt can be replaced by the name of the file that contains stats data

+** When entering a new statistics filename, do not leave blank.
+No error detection mechanisms in place to test.**